 Meet Our Board

 John Nyholt represents ClearView Christian Reformed Church on The Compass Board.
 In addition to his 35 year career with PwC, a global accounting firm, John has over 40 years of Board experience mostly in the non-profit sector.
 John has also completed the Institute of Corporate Directors’ director education program, and holds the ICD.D designation.
-John brings this valuable knowledge to his positions on the Board, as he currently serves as Board Secretary, Chair of the Strategic Planning Committee, and is in the midst of transitioning to serve as the Employer, providing oversight and support to The Compass’ amazing staff on behalf of the Board.
-In addition to the Board, John can also be seen onsite at The Compass, volunteering for 1 or 2 shifts a week in the market.
+John brings this valuable knowledge to his position as Board Chair, providing oversight and support to The Compass’ amazing staff.
+John can also be seen onsite at The Compass, volunteering for 1 or 2 shifts a week in the market.
 John truly believes in The Compass’ mission statement – “together, we provide help for today and hope for tomorrow”, as The Compass provides much needed help to those who struggle with the challenges of food insecurity by offering a fantastic market operation.
 From providing many prepared meals on a weekly basis to those in need, to providing opportunities for folks to socialize, develop friendships, and learn new skills, John is certain that the work The Compass does lives out the example of Christ to reach out and help those in need.
-John is excited about The Compass’ planned move to the new Indwell building in late 2021, and looks forward to using the bigger space to serve clients in new and better ways.
 When not at The Compass, John and his wife Ellie enjoy travelling, camping, hiking, kayaking and staying connected with their adult children.

 St. Stephen’s on-the-Hill United Church